Updated: Nov 25, 2022

-The Asia Pacific region has made great strides in its development and growth over the past 50 years and is now equipped to be the economic growth engine of the world.
+The Asia Pacific region has made great strides in its development and growth over the past 50 years and is now equipped to be the world's economic growth engine.
 It is the world's biggest source of labour, know-how and the driver of global trade.

-If we act now, we can gain significant comparative and competitive advantages, claiming new value for the economy and generating $47 trillion in just 50 years.
+If we act now, we can gain significant comparative and competitive advantages, claiming new economic value and generating $47 trillion in just 50 years.

 Sourced from: Asia Pacific's turning point - Deloitte, 2021